Diogonph98/Diogonph98/README.md

 - 👋 Hi, I’m @Diogonph98.
-- 👀 At the moment (March 2021) I'm on my last semester of a Bachelor in Physics, at FCUL (Faculdade de Ciências da Universidade de Lisboa).
+- 👀 At the moment (March 2021) I'm on my last semester of the Bachelor in Physics, at FCUL (Faculdade de Ciências da Universidade de Lisboa).
 - 🌱 I'm trying to learn new techniques for data anlysis, in particular SQL (introductory level) and Python (intermediate level).
-- 💞️ I’m looking to collaborate on ...

 - 📫 You can reach me on Linkedin through the following link: https://www.linkedin.com/in/diogo-henriques-a34b28182/

 <!---